wangdanny/GraphicExpenditure/README.md

 <h3>Introduction</h3>
 <p>GraphicExpenditure is a data persistent and presentation application that meants to help people effectively understand
 their expense.
 GraphicExpenditure has two main tasks.
 The first one is to provide users a flexible way to access their expenditure that stored in the Dropbox cloud.
-With a Dropbox account in hand, users can access heir personal data anywhere from any devices.</p>
+With a Dropbox account in hand, users can access their personal data anywhere from any devices.</p>

 <p>Another core function of GraphicExpenditure is to present these data in abundant graphs from different angles.
 Users can